vvlsystems/bmc/rapid7/README.md

 python3 import_scan.py <scan you wish to import>

+# Misc Utilities
 Other utilities for unitary testing:
 •	tsac-rest-python/authenticate.py – validates that you can authenticate with TSAC
 •	rapid7-download-python/get_report_instance.py – allows you to download a specific report, given a specific ID.
 •	rapid7-download-python/get_reports.py – allows you to list all reports available and their ID, for use in the above script.
 Note you have to change the filter criteria in line# 61.

 If you have ideas and improvements, contribute!!
+You can contact me at vlima@vvlsystems.com This code is freebie and opensource, USE AT YOUR PERIL!
+NO RIGHTS NO GUARANTEES NO LIABILITIES.